 Whew!!
 Finally done!!
 A long project but one that was totally worth it!
 Take a look at how it came out!

 My next project was the family scrabble tiles on the wall at the bottom of the stairs.
 Those were much easier to do.

 Thanks for stopping by!
-If you refinish your banister, I’d love to see it!
+If you do some staircase refinishing of your own, I’d love to see it!